kolodny/safetest/README.md

    ```

 1. ### Running your tests

+   # <b>Important: Your app needs to already be running to run the tests.
+Safetest will not start your app for you!</b>

    Now that you've created your first tests, you can run it using the following command: